benbrastmckie/.config/README.md

 ```

 If Homebrew has not been installed, you may install it by running the following two commands.
-Note that if you don't have `xcode` installed, this may take a while but is essential to what follows.
+Note that if you don't have `xcode` installed (determined by the first command below), installing it may take a while but is essential for what follows.

 ```
+xcode-select --version
 xcode-select --install
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```